-As of October 25, 2020, the Corporation had 8,103 employees.
-The following table presents the breakdown of employees within our three operating sectors as of October 25, 2020, excluding employees located at the Corporation's head office and within its administrative services center.
+As of October 31, 2021, the Corporation had 7,904 employees.
+The following table presents the breakdown of employees within our three operating sectors as of October 31, 2021, excluding employees located at the Corporation's head office and within its administrative services center.

 Description Number of Employees

-Packaging Sector 3,855
+Packaging Sector 3,761

-Printing Sector 3,784
+Printing Sector 3,637

-Media Sector 207
+Media Sector 230

-As of October 25, 2020, 979 permanent employees of our Packaging Sector were represented by certified associations under ten collective bargaining agreements.
-These agreements will expire on various dates through February 2023.
-A total of six collective bargaining agreements will be negotiated in 2021, including three that were extended in 2020 due to restrictions related to the COVID-19 crisis.
+As of October 31, 2021, 1,031 permanent employees of our Packaging Sector were represented by certified associations under eleven collective bargaining agreements.
+These agreements will expire on various dates through April 2026.
+A total of four collective bargaining agreements will be negotiated in 2022.

-As of October 25, 2020, 1,159 permanent employees of our Printing Sector were represented by certified associations under 11 collective agreements.
+As of October 31, 2021, 928 permanent employees of our Printing Sector were represented by certified associations under 9 collective agreements.
 These agreements will expire on various dates through October 2023.
-There are presently three collective agreements representing 297 permanent employees of our Printing Sector that are under negotiation.
-One collective agreement will expire in 2021.
-One collective agreement has ceased to exist due to the closure of a business unit in 2020 and one will also cease to exist in 2021 due to the closure of another business unit.
+There are presently two collective agreements representing 38 permanent employees of our Printing Sector that are under negotiation.
+Three collective agreements will expire in 2022.
+One collective agreement has ceased to exist in January 2021 due to the closure of a business unit.